Skip to main content

 Is your current Bible missing anything?
 No.

 We simply found an older, "vintage" copy of the same book we’ve been reading all along.
+Basically, it's like finding text that is 1,500 years old and comparing it to text that is 500 years old, and they're both the same.
+It speaks of the faithfulness of the copying procedure.
 It’s a win for history, a win for science, and most importantly, a win for the reliability of the Bible you have on your nightstand.

 Comments